-The St. Edward High School Performing Arts Programs provide students with opportunities to explore and refine talents in music and theater arts.
-Students develop self-awareness, creativity, confidence and artistic sensitivity while learning to master the skills necessary to present outstanding collaborative performances in a supportive environment.
+The St. Edward High School Performing Arts Programs provide students with opportunities to explore and refine talents in music and theater arts, develop character and acquire leadership skills.
+Students improve in areas of self-awareness, creativity, confidence and artistic sensitivity while learning to master the skills necessary to present outstanding collaborative performances in a supportive environment.

-The music program includes Concert Band, Marching Band, Jazz Band, Orchestra, Men's Chorus and Indoor Percussion Enemble.
+The music program includes Symphonic Band, Marching Band, Jazz Band and Jazz Combo, Orchestra and Men's Chorus.

 The Edwardian Players, the SEHS drama troupe, present two shows each year.

 It is one of the school’s largest extra-curricular activities.

 Students are involved in all aspects of production.
 In addition to performing on stage, students participate as members of stage crew (building and managing sets and props), technical crews (running lights and sound) and performing in